 Step 5: Investment

 Investment is another great option to manage your budget.
 Investing is often a wise strategy to get just a little extra cash.
-You can benefit from opening an account at investing brokerages like Ally Invest and invest in mutual funds and index funds.
+You can benefit from opening an account at investing brokerages like Fidelity or Vanguard and invest in mutual funds and index funds.
 You can use helpful investing guides to get you started.
 There is no chance of losing the amount once you invest in a reputed organization.